7. Timers: Countdown Timer

 }

-6. Run the code and verify that pin P2.4 toggles at a rate of 10 ms using your USB Test Device.
-Note that since P2.4 is intended to toggle every 10 ms, the period of the resulting square wave on P2.4 should be measured as 20 ms. Likewise, the onboard LED1 should blink at a rate of 0.5 Hz (2 s period).
+9. Run the code and verify that pin PB13 toggles at a rate of 10 ms using your USB Test Device or the equipment in the classroom (oscilloscopes, benchtop multimeters, or frequency counters).
+Note that since PB13 is intended to toggle every 10 ms, the period of the resulting square wave on this pin should be measured as 20 ms. Likewise, the onboard LED1 should blink at a rate of 0.5 Hz (2 s period).
 If the timing is not correct, review your timer calculations and correct the code.
-Take a screenshot of the USB Test Device screen with the period measurement shown once working properly.
+Once working properly, take a screenshot of the USB Test Device screen with the period measurement shown OR a picture of the benchtop equipment verifying the period.

-7. Create a function uint8_t UpdateCountdown(), which will be called each time one second has passed.
+10. Create a function uint8_t UpdateCountdown(), which will be called each time one second has passed (same timing as LED1 toggle).
 Within this function, write code that follows the below pseudocode:

 If the seconds tracking variable is 0